askeladd123/cumbucks-terminal/README.md

   * whatever gives you a dopamin refill
 * rewards big:
   * something that you look forward to, or that gives your brain some rest

+  Remember that it's better to be specific.
+Doing something hard is easier than deciding on it.